 Social wasps will attack you if you disturb their nests.
 In the late summer, they will even sting if you simply get too close.
 To avoid getting stung, do your best to not disturb a wasp nest.
 If you do so by accident, stay far away from the nest until the wasps have settled down.
 This is particularly difficult to do with yellowjacket nests since they are underground and difficult to detect.
 Try to keep an eye on where they are burrowing.

-If you think you’re going to be around a wasp's nest, wear a long-sleeved shirt and pants to cover as much of your skin as possible.
+If you know you’re going to be around a wasp nest, wear a long-sleeved shirt and pants to cover as much of your skin as possible.
 If a wasp lands on you, try to stay calm until it flies away.
 It’s also important to keep an eye on your sugary drinks!
 Wasps love pop, beer, and other sugary beverages.
 Remind your picnic guests to watch out for the stinging insects.

 Rid Your Home of Wasps With Plunkett’s